AdobeDocs/experience-platform.en/help/rtcdp/destinations/email-marketing-destinations.md

 - For **SFTP with Password** connections, you must provide Domain, Port, Username, and Password for your SFTP server.
 - For **SFTP with SSH Key** connections, you must provide Domain, Port, Username, and SSH Key for your SFTP server.

-Optionally, you can attach your RSA-formatted public key to add encryption to your exported files under the **[!UICONTROL Key]** section.
+Optionally, you can attach your RSA-formatted public key to add encryption with PGP/GPG to your exported files under the **[!UICONTROL Key]** section.
 Note that this public key **must** be written as a Base64 encoded string.

 In the **[!UICONTROL Setup]** step, enter a name and a description for your new destination, as well as the file format for the exported files.